CrimsonTome/crimsontome.com/README.md

 This blog uses the [eleventy base blog](https://github.com/11ty/eleventy-base-blog) as a framework.

 For now the site forces a 'dark theme' - sorry to those who prefer their pages filled with brightness.
 I will eventually add both light and dark themes that will select based on your browser's preferences 😄

+Much of the documentation will be through blog posts rather than here, for now anyway.
+You can read the first blog [here](https://crimsontome.netlify.app/posts/making-your-own-blog/).